 The quantitative advisor is a core MVPM faculty member with much experience in design and analysis of MPVM projects.
 It is especially important to involve your quantitative advisor at the start of planning for your MPVM project.

-Typically, you will sign up for a total of 10 units (credits) for your project – 5 units for each project advisor, either divided between winter and spring quarters, or only in spring quarter.
+Typically, you will sign up for a total of 8 units (credits) for your project – 4 units for each project advisor, divided among quarters.
 The CRN number for each faculty member’s 299 course is different from all other faculty members’ and changes every quarter.
 Obtain the CRN number from the faculty member’s departmental office.